-- It may be given to you for other reasons.
+- It may be given to your child for other reasons.
 Talk with the doctor.

-- If you have ever had a long QT on ECG or other heartbeat that is not normal.
+- If your child has ever had a long QT on ECG or other heartbeat that is not normal.

-- If you have had a recent heart attack.
+- If your child has had a recent heart attack.

-- If you have any of these health problems: Low potassium levels, low magnesium levels, or a weak heart (heart failure).
+- If your child has any of these health problems: Low potassium levels, low magnesium levels, or a weak heart (heart failure).

-- If you are taking any drugs that can cause a certain type of heartbeat that is not normal (prolonged QT interval).
+- If your child is taking any drugs that can cause a certain type of heartbeat that is not normal (prolonged QT interval).
 There are many drugs that can do this.
-Ask your doctor or pharmacist if you are not sure.
+Ask the doctor or pharmacist if you are not sure.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - Talk with your child’s doctor before your child uses marijuana, other forms of cannabis, or prescription or OTC drugs that may slow your child’s actions.

-- Be careful in hot weather or while your child is being active.
+- Have your child be careful in hot weather or while your child is being active.
 Have your child drink lots of fluids to stop fluid loss.

-- A very bad and sometimes deadly reaction has happened with this drug.
+- A severe and sometimes deadly reaction has happened.
 Most of the time, this reaction has signs like fever, rash, or swollen glands with problems in body organs like the liver, kidney, blood, heart, muscles and joints, or lungs.
-Talk with the doctor.
+If you have questions, talk with the doctor.

-- Taking this drug in the third trimester of pregnancy may lead to muscle movements that cannot be controlled and withdrawal in the newborn.
-Talk with the doctor.
+- Taking this drug in the third trimester of pregnancy may lead to uncontrolled muscle movements and withdrawal in the newborn.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.